wesleyberry/hid-exercise/README.md

 `npm run dev`

 - - -
-## Where Users can get help with this application:
+## Where Users can get help with this application
 * Wesley Berry: wesleyberry52@gmail.com